uclab-potsdam/scienceforukraine/public/pages/support.md

 ### Latvia

 **#ScienceForUkraine mentoring support**: intended for students and scholars who need help to get oriented in Latvia's support schemes and science and higher education system, or to find a hosting institution.
-Send your request to: [nordic-baltic@scienceforukraine.eu](mailto:nordic-baltic@scienceforukraine.eu?subject=Mentoring in Latvia)
+Send your request to: nordic-baltic@scienceforukraine.eu with a subject 'Mentoring in Latvia'.

 ERA4Ukraine [https://www.euraxess.lv/ukraine](https://www.euraxess.lv/ukraine)